Hyde School (Maine)

 Hyde School is a private, co-educational, college-preparatory boarding school for grades 9–12 and postgraduate in Bath, Maine, United States.
 It was founded in 1966 by Joseph W. Gauld who wanted to "set up a school devoted to developing self-confidence and self-discipline."

 History

 Hyde was founded in 1966 by Joe Gauld, who had previously worked for 13 years in public and private schools.
 Concerned by "sentimentalist attitude[s]" about child-raising, he discerned that "society is blind to the reality that teens need to face and overcome difficult challenges if they are to become confident, productive, fulfilled adults."
 He was inspired to create a curriculum focused on "development of character and a deeper sense of purpose" than just achieving good grades, going to a good college, and having a good job.
 He first took this vision to Berwick Academy when he was appointed headmaster there.
-Gauld recounts how conflicts with the trustees about his educational innovations led to his resignation, although one reporter writes that he was fired.
+Gauld recounts how conflicts with the trustees about his educational innovations led to his resignation, although one reporter writes that he was dismissed.

 Gauld went on to establish the Hyde School at Elmhurst (commonly known as the Hyde Mansion), formerly the estate of "John Sedgewick Hyde, the son of Bath Iron Works (BIW) founder Thomas W. Hyde".
 Loans from friends and family, as well as "donations from the three heirs of the Hyde family", funded its purchase.
 The site included the Hyde Mansion with its indoor swimming pool, an educational wing built by the interim owners, the Pine Tree Society for Crippled Children and Adults, and 145 acres of land.
 The school is named after the Hyde family, the original owners.

 Opened as a school for boys, Hyde went co-ed in 1971.
 Initial expansion plans began in the 1970s, with the school considering sites in the Midwest.
 In the 1990s, the school was also considering a "satellite school" on the West Coast, since a quarter of the student body at the time was from California.
 When a site became available in Woodstock, Connecticut in 1996, a second campus, known as Hyde-Woodstock, was opened on the campus of the former Annhurst College.
 In 1996, Hyde also purchased "a 700-acre tract of western maine woodland" in Eustis, ME, that is used as its wilderness campus.